serverpod/serverpod_docs/docs/05-concepts/13-scheduling.md

 }
 ```

 To let your Server get access to the future call you have to register it in the main run method in your `server.dart` file.
 You register the future call by calling `registerFutureCall` on the Serverpod object and giving it an instance of the future call together with a string that gives the future call a name.
-The name has to be globally unique, and is used to later invoke the future call.
+The name has to be globally unique and is used to later invoke the future call.

 ```dart
 void run(List<String> args) async {